The above red circle indicates the time we discuss here

 Chapter 36 is the more detailed and continued part of Chapter 2 Timeline.
 Please read chapter 2 before this section.
 Refer 2 | Timeline

-In the chapter 2 Timeline, I mentioned Gendai-to (現代刀) is the swords made after the Meiji Revolution (明治維新1868 ) until now.
+In the chapter 2 Timeline, I mentioned Gendai-to (現代刀) is the swords made bewteen Meiji Revolution (明治維新1868 ) and the present time.
 It has been about 150 years since the Meiji Revolution.
-Even though I simply categorized all swords made during this time into one group as Gendai-to, there is quite a difference in quality and variety.
-The big difference is in Gunto (軍刀).
+Even though I simply categorized all swords made after the Meiji Revolution into one group as a Gendai-to, there is quite a difference in quality and variety.
+The big difference is a Gunto (軍刀).
 Those are military swords that were made to take to the World War I and World War II.
-Some of them have a saber like a handle.
-Those were not made for artistic purpose nor to appreciate the beauty of the surface of the blade.
-Compare to the swords made today, Gunto is usually considered much less valuable.
-It often has a brown color scabbard.
+Some of them have a saber-like handle.
+Those were not made to appreciate the beauty of the surface of the blade.
+Among the Gendai-To, Gunto is usually considered much less value.
+Among Gunto, the sword made around the world war II is called Showa-To.
+It often has a brown leather scabbard.
 The color is similar to the Japanese military uniform.
-Those Gunto are usually not part of the study of the Japanese sword.
-Also, at the time of the Meiji Revolution (明治維新), Meiji-Ishin-to (明治維新等刀 ) or Kin-nou-to ( 勤王刀 ) were made.
-They are a long sword and some of them are almost 3 feet long and have no curvature.
-The representative ones are like the one owned by Saigo Takamori ( 西郷隆盛 ) and Sakamoto Ryoma (坂本龍馬).
+Those Gun-To are not part of the study of the Japanese sword.

 *Refer to ” https://en.wikipedia.org/wiki/Gunt%C5%8D” for Japanese military sword.

 Gunto From Wikimedia Commons, the free media repository